FPMAS/FPMAS/README.md

-The underlying synchronized distributed graph structure used to represent Multi-Agent models might also be used in applications that are not related to Multi-Agent Systems to take advantage of other features such as load balancing or distant write operations.
+The underlying synchronized distributed graph structure used to represent Multi-Agent models might also be used in applications that are not related to Multi-Agent Systems to take advantage of other features such as load balancing or write operations across processes.

 ![Simple model automatic distribution example on 4 cores](docs/img/mior_dist.png)